75 Harley Street Marylebone London W1G 8QL

 gum disease treatment

 While brushing and flossing are essential for maintaining good oral hygiene, they are not enough to prevent the disease.
 Regular dental check-ups and professional cleanings by a periodontist are also necessary.
-A periodontist can detect the early signs and recommend appropriate treatment to prevent it from progressing.
+A periodontist can detect the early signs and recommend appropriate treatment to prevent them from progressing.

 periodontal disease